Ages 4 to Adult

 We believe that the enjoyment, respect and knowledge of music and the development of the skills necessary to create and perform music enhance learning, enrich quality of life and nourish the human spirit.
 Our mission is to provide a foundation for lifelong engagement with music.

 “Music exists for the purpose of growing an admirable heart.” – Shinichi Suzuki

 How it works

-We currently offer private and group lessons for violin, viola, cello, and ukulele on Tuesdays and Thursdays in Lago Vista, TX.
+We currently offer private and group lessons for violin, viola, cello, and ukulele in Lago Vista, TX.

 Your lesson will be at the same time and on the same day each week.
 Sign up for a lesson time, attend weekly lessons, and practice your instrument to be prepared for your next lesson.
 Recitals will be scheduled twice a year with a piano accompaniment.
 Invite your friends and family to show off the new skills you've learned!
 Other performance opportunities available for holidays and summer.